luyadev/luya/docs/guide/concept-hooks.md

 }
 ```

-You can also provide an array instead of callable function in order to have a more structured object oriented way.
+You can also provide an array instead of a callable function in order to have a more structured object oriented way:

 ```php
 class DefaultController extends \luya\web\Controller